Seyon Asia Limited

 Race Course Hints and Suggestions

-Maps - Although the course has been marked with white arrows and white ribbons, the arrows tend to fade overtime.
-Purchasing a Northwest New Territories Country Park Map to take along on the run may be helpful if questions arise.
+Maps - Although the course will be marked with white arrows, these arrows tend to fade overtime.
+Purchasing a Sai Kung Country Park Map to take along on the run may be helpful if questions arise.
 Racers are also advised to familiarize themselves with the course ahead of time.

 Water - One water stop will be provided at Yung Shue O, Hoi Ha, Wong Shek halfway point, above Sai Kung Sai Wan Road and on Sai Kung Man Yi Road.
 Water can also be purchased along the trail in the village of Hoi Ha and possibly in the village of Chek Keng.
 Runners should plan to carry their own water along the course.